Georgegriff/cgguitar-site/src/index.md

     - type: secondary
       text: Learn more
       link: "#main-content"
-slogan:
+logosSection:
+  class: 'padded'
+  items:
     - title: Enjoy
       text: Play music from the first lesson!
 Kick start your guitar playing with enjoyable and frustration free methods.
     - title: Learn
       text: Coaching and mentoring to study music or guitar in further education, prepare for live performances and advice taking  your playing to the next level.
     - title: Achieve
       text: Effective practice regimes, build a solid foundation of technique and repertoire, with ways to improve your improvisation and composition skills.
     - title: Perform
       text: Whether you’re looking to start guitar lessons for the first time or you need help on how to develop your playing, CG Guitar is the right place for you.
 levels:
    - title: Beginner
      text: Play music from the first lesson!
 Kick start your guitar playing with enjoyable and frustration free methods.